 We offer a Money Back Guarantee (MBG) as standard on all our care plans.
-If you die in the first six months of taking out your care plan, we'll repay a percentage of the capital invested to your estate/beneficiaries, less any income already paid.
+If you die in the first six months of taking out your care plan (or within 12 months if COVID-19 is recorded on the death certificate as a contributory cause of death), we'll repay a percentage of the capital invested to your estate/beneficiaries, less any income already paid.